 In the next room, three fountains could be seen, one still had water, one was filled with grime and the other cracked and empty.
-Rufb took the mummy’s pike to search through the grime and managed to fish a chained platinum key.
+Rufb took the mummy’s pike to search through the grime and managed to fish out a chain with a platinum key.

 Approaching the water-filled fountain incited the resident Water Weird to attack.
-It pummeled Rufb and tried to pull him in the water but the strong Barbarian resisted the attempt easily.
-Yet again, the Ranger was inefficient with his (non-magic slashing) attacks but the combined might of the party still proved more than enough, splashing the walls as they bashed the Water Weird (8).
+It pummeled Rufb and tried to pull him under the water but the strong Barbarian resisted the attempt easily.
+Yet again, the Ranger was inefficient with his (non-magic slashing) attacks but the combined might of the party still proved more than enough, splashing the walls with the Water Weird (8).

 Rufb, descending first (9), put a foot on something sticky: spider webbing.
-A mere second later, a Giant Spider got out of its lair (a hole in the shaft).
-It would have attacked Rufb – he would have had a hard time defending in such a place – but for the timely intervention of Shin.
+A mere second later, a Giant Spider got out of its lair.
+It would have attacked Rufb – he would have had a hard time defending in such a narrow space – but for the timely intervention of Shin.
 Using his Hat of the Spider, the latter convinced the Giant Spider to let them pass and so, they all got on the next tier without further complications.